-Wesleyan University is a private, nonprofit school in a suburban setting in Middletown, Connecticut.
-Wesleyan was founded in 1831 and now enrolls around 3,053 students a year, including 2,852 undergrads.
-Wesleyan offers on-campus housing for up to 2,973 students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
-On the weekends, about 98% of students stay on-campus and participate in campus events and social life.
+Wesleyan University is a private, nonprofit school in the suburban setting of Middletown, Connecticut.
+Wesleyan was founded in 1831 and the school presently has around 3,581 students per year, including 3,385 undergraduate students.
+Wesleyan ensures on-campus housing for up to 2,973 students.
+Most students live in off campus housing, and 98% of students spend their weekends on campus.

 Interested in journalism or communications?
 Wesleyan students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Interested in joining a fraternity or sorority?
 Wesleyan has fraternities and sororities.

 Planning to play sports?
 Wesleyan has many options for athletes.
 See them all and learn more about life at Wesleyan on the Student Life page.

 |2022 Wesleyan Facts At-A-Glance|

 |Early Action Acceptance Rate||EA not offered|